 - Turn the Chassis Battery Disconnect switch OFF (leave off for 20 seconds) and then turn ON again.
-This will, in many cases, reset power to the slideout system. - The chassis battery may be low on charge.
-Press and Hold the Battery Boost switch (located on the dash) while pressing the interior slideout control switch.
-This momentarily connects the house batteries to assist in slideout room operation. - The circuit breaker may be tripped.
-The circuit breaker, labeled "Slideout" is located on the outboard side of passenger cab seat.
+This will, in many cases, reset power to the slideout system. - The circuit breaker may be tripped.
+The circuit breaker, labeled "Slideout Power" is located on a panel on an interior wall of the passenger side storage compartment just behind or ahead of the entrance door.